adamchainz/logentries-cli/README.rst

 logentries-cli
 ==============

+**Note:** I am no longer using Logentries.
+If you would like to take over this project to maintain it that would be great!
+Please email me at me@adamj.eu.

 Stream your logs from Logentries on the commandline.
 Provides the ``logentries`` command which makes it easy to call their
 `Download API <https://logentries.com/doc/api-download/>`_ and pipe it around.